Build user generated content that matters for your store

 Why?
 Four major reasons can be blamed:

 With these reasons in mind, the checkout process should be optimized for maximum conversion.
 Don’t give any reason for customers to abandon their cart.
-Optimize the checkout process, preferable using a single page, to improve overall conversion rate.
+Optimize the checkout process, preferable using a single page, to improve the overall conversion rate.

 AO aces at providing a seamless checkout process with its minimal yet comprehensive checkout page: